whyceycs/articles/docs/mdhelper.md

 # Doc helper

-docsify extends Markdown syntax to make your documents more readable.
+Docsify extends Markdown syntax to make your documents more readable.

 ## important content